Korean Lotus Leaf Tea (Roasted Rice and Lotus Brew)

 1. 1

-Rinse dried lotus leaf in cold water for about 1 minute.
+Rinse 8 g dried lotus leaf gently under cold running water for about 1 minute, just enough to remove surface dust.

 2. 2